 Do changes need to happen?
-Identify changes you can make in the program starting temorrow Identify changes you can make in the program starting tomorrow.
-Deinte to Dondon for Dedonorical Londons Points to Ponder for Pedagogical Leaders: How can you connect with other community partners to support mental health and well-being for children and families?
+Identify changes you can make in the program starting tomorrow.
+Points to Ponder for Pedagogical Leaders: How can you connect with other community partners to support mental health and well-being for children and families?
 How can you assist the team to focus on supporting children's developing self-regulation capacities, if applicable?